25 - 26/09/2024

 The beginning of a new legislature offers unique possibilities for reshaping the work plan of European institutions, adapting the approach to some existing initiatives, and putting forward new policy initiatives that freshly appointed European Commissioners or Members of the European Parliament would want to champion.

-The Progressive Economic Policy Conference is an initiative co-organised with the Friedrich-Ebert-Stiftung (FES), ETUC and the S&D Group, in collaboration with progressive organisations, representatives of the social-democratic movement and trade unions.
+The Progressive Economic Policy Conference is an initiative co-organised with the Friedrich-Ebert-Stiftung (FES), the European Trade Union Confederation (ETUC) and the S&D Group, in collaboration with progressive organisations, representatives of the social-democratic movement and trade unions.

-In a closed-door setting, it aims to discuss advancing progressive priorities in some of the critical policy areas in which the Union will be active in this new legislature.
-Given the restricted setting, this initiative allows for fine-tuning organisational priorities and open discussions.
+Under Chatham House rules, it aims to advance progressive priorities in some of the critical policy areas in which the Union will be active in this new legislature.
+Given the intimate closed-door setting, the discussions allowed for fine-tuning organisational priorities and open exchanges.

-Further, several critical priorities of progressives and trade unions are addressed transversally across the conference:
+In the discussions, several critical priorities of progressives and trade unions were addressed transversally across the conference, including:

 • Continuing the social agenda anchored to the European Pillar of Social Rights